Shadeira/To-Do-List/README.md

 # Bonus
 1. Set a pending for the number of task that after left to be completed.
 2. Sign Page that saves the user information.
+3. Add a dark and light mode

+# Documentation Setup

+1. Create a github link to your project (only do this if your project is fully complete to your liking)
+2. Take screenshots of each page(signUp, toDoList, completedTask)
+3. Link to your figma prototype
+4. Features on your application (for example: localStorage, delete task, show tasks list, edit task)

+5. Installation:
+- To install and run the project locally, follow these steps:

+- Clone the repository: git clone
+- Navigate to the project directory: cd in (project name)
+- Install the dependencies: npm install
+- Start the development  - server: npm start